 Sucden’s direct involvement in sugar processing in Russia began in the late 1990s.
 Our continuous introduction of advanced technologies across the plants has enabled us to increase the intake of sugar beets.
 Following the acquisition of the Eletsky sugar plant in 2019, one of the top three sugar plants in Russia with a processing capacity of ten thousand tonnes of sugar beet a day, we now have four advanced manufacturing plants with an annual capacity of around 4,750,000 tonnes.
 Similarly, the resulting production of sugar has grown to 800,000 metric tons.

 Sustainability is of equal concern to us as efficiency.
-In addition to sugar, our plants co-produce approximately 160,000 tonnes of molasses each year.
-We have also pioneered the production of dry pulps and currently produce around 215,000 tonnes of pellets a year.
+In addition to sugar, our plants can co-produce approximately 240,000 tonnes of molasses each year.
+We have also pioneered the production of dry pulps with an annual capacity of around 240,000 tonnes of pellets a year.